vl-pixel00/3DReconstruction-Industrial-Project/README.md

-# Gaussian Splat Image Generation Tool
+# Image Generation Tool Optimised for Gaussian Splatting

 A Blender-based framework for generating optimised multi-view datasets and camera matrices for 3D Gaussian Splatting reconstruction.